inspr/core-legacy/doc/schemas_and_types.md

 spec:
   type: channel_type_example
 ```
-Notice that the channel above has the type `channel_type_example`.
+Notice that the Channel above has the type `channel_type_example`.
 If, for example, we want messages that pass through this Channel to be an `integer`, we can define `channel_type_example` as:

 ```yaml
 kind: channeltype